Saturday, November 2, 2024

 For two decades I have been comparing the performance of different types of hulls while racing on major races and I have made some posts about the subject (links below).

 For instance, last year on the Middle Sea Race I was truly impressed by the performance of a 23 old design, a J125, very narrow, lots of ballast.
-They didn't even got a good result in IRC due to a very high rating, but they out sailed a Mat 1220, a modern and very fast racing boat and outsailed the fastest of the JPK 11.80.
+They didn't even got a good result in IRC due to a very high rating, but they out sailed a Mat 12, a fast cruiser racer, and outsailed the fastest of the JPK 11.80.

 This year, on the same offshore race that had typical med conditions, with lots of wind, medium winds, very weak winds, sudden squalls and types of sailing positions, I saw again huge beam performance cruisers (two Pogo 36, a Pogo 44 and a RM 1360) not doing well, being overall, slow.